andrewsouvanlasy/pastel.computer/content/posts/2022-05-21-learning-unity-2d.md

 #### Thoughts on C# Scripting

 Coding C# for Unity is surprisingly intuitive.
-You have the option of using VS2019 or VSC (my preference) which comes handy with IntelliSense/auto-completion.
+You have the option of using Visual Studio or VSCode, which comes handy with IntelliSense/auto-completion.
 Unity's components are literally OOP "objects".

 I'm by no means already a Unity syntax expert, but what I've seen so far is very approachable for a programmer with a year's worth of experience.